The Four Kotlin Versions in a Gradle Project

 For a wider tour of the friction this causes, see @eskatos’s issue on mixing Kotlin versions in Gradle builds.

-Second, bumping Gradle is rarely just bumping Gradle.
-A new wrapper version usually moves all three Kotlin versions at once, and each one can ask something of you:
+Bumping Gradle is rarely just bumping Gradle.
+A new wrapper version usually moves more than one of these at once, and each can ask something of you:

-1. Your build logic may need touch-ups for the new Kotlin language version, since deprecated syntax in build.gradle.kts and settings.gradle.kts can stop compiling.
+Your build logic may need touch-ups for the new Kotlin language version, since newly unsupported language constructs or deprecated APIs in build logic can stop compiling.

-2. Your Kotlin Gradle Plugin (KGP) version likely needs a bump too, if your project applies the Kotlin plugin.
-KGP is tested and supported against specific Gradle versions, so bumping Gradle usually means bumping KGP.
+Your Kotlin Gradle Plugin (KGP) version likely needs a bump too, if your project applies the Kotlin plugin.
+KGP is only tested and officially supported against specific Gradle versions, so bumping Gradle usually means bumping KGP.